MirageNet/Mirage/doc/docs/general/troubleshooting.md

 It will also recognize [SyncVars](/docs/guides/sync/) and parameters of [Remote Calls](/docs/guides/remote-actions/).
 If it does not find one, it assumes you are not trying to serialize the type so it does not generate the reader and writer.

-For example, you might get this error with this code when trying to sync the synclist.
+For example, you might get this error with this code when trying to sync the [SyncList](/docs/guides/sync/sync-list).

 ```cs
 public struct MyCustomType